42% of businesses predict that they will keep 25% or more of their workforce working from home permanently

 With a secure, scalable unified communications solution, which can be delivered on your commercial model of choice, employees can enjoy the same communications functionality regardless of whether they are in an office, on the road, or working from home.
 You get all the voice, chat, and video capabilities you need to keep your remote team connected and productive.
 Download our guide for more information >>

 Enable homeworkers to take and manage calls from their device of choice (computer, laptop, IP phone, tablet, or traditional handset using an adaptor and mobile phone) via a software-based solution over a broadband network.
-PhoneLine+ supports all the key features expected of a traditional telephone line including voicemail and call divert, giving remote employees a business phone that works every time, wherever they want it, while putting customer and call information in front of them in an intuitive way.
+PhoneLine+ supports all the key features expected of a traditional telephone line including voicemail and call divert, helping with business continuity as well as giving remote employees a business phone that works every time, wherever they want it, while putting customer and call information in front of them in an intuitive way.

 Challenge #5: Policy enforcement/URL management